JoshuaKwongTy/CHE-120-Project/README.md

-# CHE-120-Project
+# CHE 120 Project
-Bagels game renewed.
+This takes the original "bagels" game and remasters it to make it more enjoyable!